 It’s tough to build a quality treadmill for under $500.
 The motors are too small, the frames are weak, and the running decks are short and narrow.
 The most prominent models in the sub-$500 market are the Weslo foldable treadmills from ICON Fitness.
 They come out with new models every year but too often they come with the same problems rehashed in a new design.
-We still favor the C72 model ($450) over the lower-priced C22, C32, and C44 foldaway treadmills (all discontinued as of December 2009), but the motors are so undersized that you’re wasting your money on a sub-$500 machine.
+We still favor the Cadence G 5.9 and the Cadence R 5.2, but the motors are so undersized that you’re pretty much wasting your money on a sub-$500 machine.

 In this price range you can’t go wrong choosing either a Smooth or Sole machine.
-On the lower price end, the Smooth 6.75 foldable treadmill ($1500) has a powerful 3 continuous hp motor, 20" x 60" running area, 2.5" rollers, 15 incline levels and an ultra-quiet whisper weave belt.
-Closer to the top of the range, Smooth has a couple of foldaway treadmills - the 7.35 with its dual-stage soft drop folding system, and the 7.6 HR Pro - that comes with advanced features as well as the power fold technology; no need to lift the heavy unit, just press a button and it folds up by itself.
+On the higher price end, the Smooth 890 foldable treadmill ($1999) has a powerful 4.25 continuous hp motor, 22" x 60" running area, 2.5" rollers, 15 incline levels and an ultra-quiet whisper weave belt.
+It comes with advanced features as well as the power fold technology; no need to lift the heavy unit, just press a button and it folds up by itself.